Nahum Norbert Glatzer

-Nahum Norbert Glatzer (March 25, 1903 – February 27, 1990) was a scholar of Jewish history and philosophy from antiquity to mid 20th century.
+Nahum Norbert Glatzer (March 25, 1903 – February 27, 1990) was an Austrian and American scholar of Jewish history and philosophy from antiquity to mid 20th century.

 Life

 Glatzer was born in Lemberg, then part of the Austro-Hungarian Empire (now Lviv in the western Ukraine).
 At the start of World War I his family moved westward to Bodenbach in Silesia where Norbert attended Gymnasium.
 At age 17, his father sent him to study with Solomon Breuer in Frankfurt, Germany with the intention that he would become a Rabbi.
 After encountering the circle of Jewish intellectuals, including Franz Rosenzweig, around Rabbi Nehemiah Anton Nobel he decided against the rabbinate.
 In July 1920, Rosenzweig invited Glatzer to join the newly-established Freies Jüdisches Lehrhaus, where he taught biblical exegesis, Hebrew, and the Midrash.
 He also prepared an index of the Jewish sources for the second edition of Rosenzweig's The Star of Redemption.
 Glatzer completed a doctoral dissertation at the Goethe University Frankfurt in December 1931 under the supervision of Martin Buber, Paul Tillich and Jacob Horowitz.
 In 1932, Glatzer became Lecturer in Jewish Religious Philosophy and Ethics at the university, succeeding Buber.

 After the National Socialists came to power in 1933, Glatzer and his wife, who was pregnant with their son Daniel, departed on a belated honeymoon trip.
 It was intended as a last vacation before the birth of their child and included stops in Paris and London.
 While at his in-laws in London, Nahum and his wife were told it was too dangerous for them to return to Frankfurt and they stayed in London.
 Anne’s younger brother Richard was sent to Frankfurt to retrieve all of their belongings.

 From London, Glatzer wrote to Martin Buber on April 27, 1933 that his faculty position had been suspended as a consequence of the passage of the Law for the Restoration of the Professional Civil Service on April 7, 1933.

 From 1933 to 1937, Nahum Glatzer taught Jewish history at the Beit Sefer Reali, a secondary school, in Haifa.
 After failing to secure a position at the Hebrew University of Jerusalem, Glatzer left again for London toward the end of 1937.
 From there, he accepted a teaching position at the Hebrew College in Chicago and he, his wife, Anny née Stiebel, and son immigrated to the United States.
 He subsequently taught at Hebrew Teacher’s college in Boston.
 Glatzer was editor-in-chief of Schocken Books from 1946-1951 and remained affiliated as Senior Consulting Editor until 1987.
 Glatzer was professor of Jewish Philosophy and Ethics at Brandeis University from 1951 to 1973, serving as a Guggenheim Fellow in 1959-1960.
 He then became University Professor in Religion at Boston University from 1973 to 1986.
-In 1976, he was elected to membership in the American Academy of Arts and Sciences and was the recipient of seven honorary degrees.
+In 1976, he was elected to membership in the American Academy of Arts and Sciences and was the recipient of seven honorary degrees. he died in Tucson Arizona USA in early 1990 at 86.